 At such a competition, the robot has to perform tasks defined by the rules of the competition, in a given environment at a predetermined time.
-The presence of multiple teams allows for a direct comparison of the robot systems by measuring objective performance criteria, and also by subjective judgment of the scientific and technical merit by a jury.
+The simultaneous presence of multiple teams allows for a direct comparison of the robot systems by measuring objective performance criteria, and also by subjective judgment of the scientific and technical merit by a jury.

 The international RoboCup competitions, best known for robot soccer, also include now the @Home league for domestic service robots.
 The rules of the league require fully autonomous robots to robustly navigate in a home environment, to interact with human users using speech and gestures, and to manipulate objects that are placed on the floor, in shelves, or on tables.
 The robots can show their capabilities in several predefined tests, such as following a person, fetching an object, or recognizing persons.
 In addition, there are open challenges and the final demonstration, where the teams can highlight the capabilities of their robots in self-defined tasks.

 Our team NimbRo [2] participated for the first time in the @Home league at RoboCup German Open 2009 during Hannover Fair.

 In Stage I, we used our communication robot Robotinho for the Introduce task.
 In this test, the robot has to introduce itself and the team to the audience.
+It may interact with humans to demonstrate its human-robot-interaction skills.
+The team leaders of the other teams judge the performance of the robot on criteria like quality of human-robot-interaction, appearance, and robustness of mobility.
 Robotinho explained itself and Dynamaid and interacted with a human in a natural way.
-The other team leaders awarded Robotinho the highest score.
+The jury awarded Robotinho the highest score of all robots in this test.

 For the Follow Me test, we used Dynamaid.
 She was able to quickly follow an unknown human through the arena, outside into an unknown, dynamic, and cluttered environment, and back into the arena again.
-She could be controlled by voice commands to stop, to move in some directions, and to start following.
-Performance criteria in this test are humanrobot-interaction, safe navigation, and robust person following.
+She also could be controlled by voice commands to stop, to move in some directions, and to start following the unknown person.
+Performance criteria in this test are human-robot-interaction, safe navigation, and robust person following.
 Dynamaid achieved the highest score at this competition.

 Dynamaid also accomplished the Fetch & Carry task very well.
 For this test, a human user asks Dynamaid to fetch an object from one out of five locations.
 The user is allowed to give a hint for the location through speech.
-She delivered reliably the requested object and gained the highest score again for her human-robot-interaction and manipulation skills.
+Dynamaid delivered reliably the requested object and scored the highest score again for her human-robot-interaction and manipulation skills.

 In Stage II, Dynamaid did the Walk & Talk task perfectly.
 A human showed her five places in the apartment that she could visit afterwards as requested by spoken commands.
 Shortly before the run, the apartment is modified to test the ability of the robots to navigate in unknown environments.

-In the Demo Challenge, Dynamaid demonstrated her skills as a waitress: Multiple users ordered drinks that she fetched quickly and reliably from various places in the apartment.
+In the Demo Challenge, Dynamaid demonstrated her skills as a waitress: Multiple users could order different drinks that she fetched quickly and reliably from various places in the apartment.

-In the final, Robotinho gave a tour though the apartment while Dynamaid fetched a drink for a guest.
-In addition to the previous score in the competition, independent researchers judge for criteria like scientific contribution, usability, and presentation.
-A video of the final is available at our web page1.
+In the final, Robotinho gave a tour through the apartment while Dynamaid fetched a drink for a guest.
+The score in the final is composed of the previous performance of the team in Stage I and Stage II and an evaluation score by independent researchers that judge scientific contribution, originality, usability, presentation, multi-modality, difficulty, success, and relevance.
+A video of the robots' performance is available at our web page1.
 Overall, the NimbRo@Home team reached the second place, only a few points behind b-it-bots [10].